csvprobotica/Rizitos_2025/models/README.md

 ## Rizito's Model

-We are using visual references instead of a 3D model for our robot.
+We are using visual references for our robot.
 All the required photos are located in the [`v-photos`](https://github.com/csvprobotica/Rizitos_2025/tree/main/v-photos) folder.

 These include:
 - Front, back, top, and side views of the robot